lauraset/Coarse-to-fine-weakly-supervised-GPC-segmentation/README.md

 ```

 ## Acknowledgement
-We used the package "segmentation_models_pytorch" and "pytorch-grad-cam"
+We used the package "segmentation_models_pytorch" and "pytorch-grad-cam".
-thanks for their contributions.
+Thanks for their contributions.

 ```
 @misc{Yakubovskiy:2019,